Why would a rider buy an exhaust? Is it something riders need? Something we want? Are they easy to install?

 What about staying legal?
 What about C.A.R.B.?

 Staying legal can be tricky.
 Ultimately, it’s up to each rider to follow the laws of the countries, states, and municipalities we live in, ride through, and visit.
 C.A.R.B. is the California Air Resources Board, and while not all riders fall under its jurisdiction, the laws it promulgates frequently have far-reaching effects for nearly all North American riders.
-If you’re interested in finding out a bit more, our Exhausts 201 article is a more in-depth analysis of current emissions and noise pollution laws.

 What do I need to know before I order?